-In this guide, we take a look at common problems that trigger Suzuki check engine light and show you how to diagnose the problem with an OBD-II scanner.
+In this guide, we look at common problems that trigger Suzuki check engine light and show you how to diagnose the problem with an OBD-II scanner.

-Check engine light on Suzuki vehicles such as Swift, SX4, Jimmy, XL7, etc, may come on due to something as simple as a loose gas cap but it can also be an indication of a more serious engine problem such as an engine misfire.
+Check engine lights on Suzuki vehicles such as Swift, SX4, Jimmy, XL7, etc., may come on due to something as simple as a loose gas cap, but it can also indicate a more serious engine problem such as an engine misfire.

 What does the check engine light mean?

 If your Suzuki check engine light stays on all the time, it means the On-Board Diagnostic system of your vehicle has detected a problem with the engine operation, emission system, or transmission.